vztpv/ClauText-Old/README.md

 # MyDEL and Paradox Game ( EU4, DHR, ... )
 	1. it can load eu4 savegames, and maybe other paradox game db or savegame files.
-	2. it`s syntax came from eu4 savegame syntax.
+	2. it`s syntax come from eu4 savegame syntax.

 # To Do?
 	1. To json or From json?